neerajr44/tfa_project/README.md

         Map View:
-          "You will a map here with pins depicting the positions of squirrels"
+          "You will see a map here with pins depicting the positions of squirrels"

         Sighting View: